-The inspection priorities for the building are the review of damage to the mortar joints which are inherently weaker than the concrete masonry blocks.
-Additionally, the damage assessment focused on the building geometry and other forms of potential damage such as cracking in the concrete masonry block and concrete floor.
+The inspection priorities for our assessment were a review of the damage to the building in particular mortar joints as they are a key indicator of damage.
+Additionally, the damage assessment focused on the building geometry and other forms of potential damage such as cracking to the concrete blocks and the concrete floor or foundations.